-A Scottish international with 10 senior caps to his name, the 31-year-old arrives at The Kiyan Prince Foundation Stadium following more than 250 appearances for the ‘Gers over an eight-year period.
+A Scottish international with 10 senior caps to his name, the 33-year-old arrived at Kiyan Prince Foundation Stadium following more than 250 appearances for the ‘Gers over an eight-year period.

 - Full Name: